coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/math/fast-inv-square.md

-Appearing in the Quake III Arena source code[1], this strange algorithm uses integer operations along with a 'magic number' to calculate floating point approximation values of inverse square roots.
+Appearing in the Quake III Arena source code[1], this strange algorithm uses integer operations along with a 'magic number' to calculate floating point approximation values of inverse square roots[5].

 In this CoffeeScript variant I supply the original classic, and newer optimal 32 bit magic numbers found by Chris Lomont[2].
 Also supplied is the 64-bit